arcticfoxrc/pennywise/public/docs/setup.md

 6. **Enable Web App Configuration:**

   - In the Firebase console, you will get 2 types of landing page
-  - First, if you get below, click on the **"+ Add app"** then web app icon to add a web app to your project.
+  - if you get below, click on the **"+ Add app"** then web app icon to add a web app to your project.

 ![Create web app](pics/ff1.png)